Monica Thieu, Ph.D.

 Outlier’s goal is student-centric and aimed at access, not profit, and solving such a massive societal problem will certainly generate plenty of value.
 You can see this ethos in action in initiatives like Outlier’s purposefully low pricing, and unprecedented-in-higher-education refund policy: our individual courses are free if a student does all the work and still doesn’t pass—that’s our failure, and students shouldn’t pay for that.
 We’re putting our money where our mouth is.

 TLDR: Yes, we’re for-profit, because we believe it is the faster and most sustainable way to make the biggest social impact.

 When you are curious about an organization’s intentions, whether for-profit or non-profit, the easiest way to see their intentions is by their actions.
 We invite you to judge us by our actions.

 Early on in the process of designing Outlier, we found that many students use their laptops late at night, and don’t feel like staring into a lightbulb.
 Too much white in the background of videos and active learning would be fatiguing and unpleasant.
 We also think it’s pretty neat that we decided to do this before Apple shifted everything to dark mode.

-Unlike delicious, calorie-free ice cream and most things that sound too good to be true, this is for real — $400 for 3 college credits that you can transfer to your school of choice.
 Our team has been working tirelessly to build a product that will make world-class education more equitable and more accessible, and change the way people define excellent education.